RealOrangeOne/react-native-busy-indicator/README.md

 ```

 ## Usage
 Keep <BusyIndicator /> component at root level and at the last inside view.
-Order Matter.

 ```js
 var BusyIndicator = require('./libs/index');